Hay from the haystack: explicit examples of exponential quantum circuit complexity

 \note{+discussion/conclusion (height,degree,depth,etc)} \note{examples approximate 1 and +}

 {\it Acknowledgments.} YJ thanks Aram Harrow for an insightful discussion, in particular for pointing to `algebraic independence'.

-{\it Statements and Declarations.} This work has been partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2111 390814868.
+{\it Statements and Declarations.} This work has been partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2111 390814868 and via the SFB/Transregio 352.
 YJ acknowledges support from the TopMath Graduate Center of the TUM Graduate School and the TopMath Program of the Elite Network of Bavaria.